suomela/suffix-competition/README.md

 - *after:* the context after the token in the text

 We refer to the article for more details on how the data was derived and how to interpret these records.

+## CSV files

+The CSV files `samples.csv` and `tokens.csv` contain the same information as `data.json`.
+The first one contains one sample per row, and the second one contains one token per row.

+These files were created using the Python script `bin/json-to-csv.py`.

 ## License